MindfulLearner/svgestor/README.md

 }
 ```

-3. When we write the component `<SvgGmailComponent />` we need to define the interface `behind the scene it will definethe component to have the interface that we choose it will give errors if we dont put the interface`
+3. Then when we write the component `<SvgGmailComponent />` we need to define the interface `behind the scene it will define the component to have the interface we choose, it will give errors if we dont put the interface`
 ```tsx
 <SvgGmailComponent interface={BasicSvgInterface} />
 ```

-4. Define the properties of the interface `width, height, fill we will be using tailwindcss to define the style`
+4. Define the properties of the interface `We will be using tailwindcss to define the style, in our case width, height, fill`
 ```tsx
 <SvgGmailComponent
       interface={{